-In May 2014, IFRS15 was issued which establishes a single comprehensive model for entities to use in accounting for revenue arising from contracts with customers; IFRS 15 will supersede the current revenue recognition guidance including IAS 18 Revenue, IAS 11 Construction Contracts and the related Interpretations when it becomes effective.
+IFRS 15 establishes a single comprehensive model for entities to use in accounting for revenue arising from contracts with customers.
+IFRS 15 will supersede the current revenue recognition guidance including IAS 18 Revenue, IAS 11 Construction Contracts and the related interpretations when it becomes effective.

-The core principle of IFRS 15 is that an entity should recognise revenue to depict the transfer of promised goods or services to customers in an amount that reflects the consideration to which the entity expects to be entitled in exchange for those goods or services.
-Specially, the Standard introduces a 5-step approach to revenue recognition.
+The core principle of IFRS 15 is that an entity should recognise revenue to depict the transfer of promised goods or services to customers in an amount that reflects the consideration to which the entity expects to be entitled in exchange for those goods and services.
+Specifically, the standard introduces a 5-step approach to revenue recognition:

-- Step 1: Identify the contract(s) with a customer - Step 2: Identify the performance obligations in the contract - Step 3: Determine the transaction price - Step 4: Allocate the transaction price to the performance obligations in the contract - Step 5: Recognise revenue when (or as)the entity satisfies a performance obligation
+- Step 1: Identify the contract(s) with a customer - Step 2: Identify the performance obligations in the contract - Step 3: Determine the transaction price - Step 4: Allocate the transaction price to the performance obligations in the contract - Step 5: Recognise revenue when (or as) the entity satisfies a performance obligation

-Under IFRS 15, an entity recognises revenue when (or as) a performance obligation is satisfied, i.e, when 'control' of the goods or services underlying the particular performance obligation is transferred to the customer.
+Under IFRS 15, an entity recognises revenue when (or as) a performance obligation is satisfied, i.e. when 'control' of the goods or services underlying the particular performance obligation is transferred to the customer.

 Far more prescriptive guidance has been added in IFRS 15 to deal with specific scenarios.
 Furthermore, extensive disclosures are required by IFRS 15.